-Trustees' report 2
+Trustees' Report 2

-Independent auditor's report to the members of Wells Cathedral School Foundation 9
+Independent Auditor's Report to the Members of Wells Cathedral School Foundation 9

-Statement of financial activities 12
+Statement of Financial Activities 12

-Balance sheet 13
+Balance Sheet 13

-Notes 14
+Notes 1,4

-TRUSTEE'S REPORT
+TRUSTEES' REPORT

-The trustees of Wells Cathedral School Foundation Limited ("Foundation") present their annual report for the year ended 31 July 2019 under the Charities Act 2011, together with the audited financial statements for the year and confirm that they comply with the requirements of the Companies Act 2006, the Memorandum and Articles of Association and Accounting and Reporting by Charities' Statement of Recommended Practice (FRS 102) ("the charities SORP").
-These financial statements form part of the audited consolidated financial statements of Wells Cathedral School ("the School") for the year.
+The Trustees of Wells Cathedral School Foundation Limited ("Foundation") present their annual report for the year ended 31 July 2020 under the Charities Act 2011, together with the audited Financial Statements for the year and confirm that they comply with the requirements of the Companies Act 2006, the Memorandum and Articles of Association and Accounting and Reporting by Charities' Statement of Recommended Practice (FRS 102) ("the charities SORP").
+These Financial Statements form part of the audited consolidated Financial Statements of Wells Cathedral School ("the School") for the year.

-The Foundation is registered with the Charity Commission and was incorporated on 28 February 2007 as a registered company, limited by guarantee.
+The Foundation is registered with the Charity Commission and was incorporated on 28 February 2007 as a registered Company, Limited by Guarantee, not having share capital.
+It is governed by its Memorandum and Articles of Association.
+The Foundation is a Company registered in England and Wales.